Michelle Wu: Personal life

-Caretaking of mother and siblings
+Caregiving of mother and siblings

 When Wu was in her early twenties, having recently graduated from Harvard University, and living in Boston and working for Boston Consulting Group, her mother developed severe mental illness and was diagnosed with schizophrenia.
-Upon hearing that her mother was exhibiting erratic behavior, Wu returned home and thereafter became the primary caretaker of her mother and two youngest siblings (the youngest of whom was eleven-years-old).
+Upon hearing that her mother was exhibiting erratic behavior, Wu returned home and thereafter became the primary caregiver of her mother and two youngest siblings (the youngest of whom was eleven-years-old).

 Wu secured medical care for her mother.
 She also opened a teahouse, hoping her mother might recover enough to run it.
 Eventually, Wu entered Harvard Law School and relocated with her mother and youngest sibling to Boston.
 She became the legal guardian of her youngest sibling, and became actively involved in the sibling's education at the Eliot School of Boston (a public K–8 school).
 Wu has said that she regards the experience of assuming the care of her mother and younger siblings to have been the most important turning point of her life.

-Marriage, children, pregnancies and faith
+Marriage, children, pregnancies, religion

 While attending Harvard College, Wu began a long-distance relationship with Conor Pewarski, having been introduced by mutual friends at a Harvard–Yale football game party that she hosted.
 Pewarski had been a Yale student.
 When Wu moved back to Chicago in order to help her mother and sisters following the onset of her mother's mental illness, Pewarski abandoned a fledging career in Hollywood film production and moved with her.
 When Wu attended Harvard Law School, he continued to live with her.
-Pewarski proposed to Wu on December 7, 2011 on Cambridge Common; they married on September 8, 2012.
-The couple now live in Boston's Roslindale neighborhood with their two sons and her mother.
+Pewarski proposed to Wu on December 7, 2011, on Cambridge Common; they married on September 8, 2012.
+The couple now lives in Boston's Roslindale neighborhood with their two sons and her mother.
 Pewarski worked as a community lender at East Boston Savings Bank until resigning his position shortly after Wu took office as mayor, opting to become a stay-at-home parent after Wu became mayor.

 Wu in 2014, while pregnant with her first son.
 Wu was the first Boston City Council member to give birth while in office.
 After the births of her sons (while she was a city councilor), Wu opted to decline to take a maternity leave.

 Wu in 2024, while pregnant with her daughter.
 She again declined to take maternity leave after her third pregnancy.

 In December 2014, Wu gave birth to her oldest child, a boy, thereby becoming the first member in the history of the Boston City Council to give birth while in office.
 Her experience of learning that employees of Boston's government lacked the option of paid child leave inspired her successful ordinance to create such a policy.
 Wu's second son was born in 2017.
 Wu opted to forgo maternity leave.
 When she returned to work after each pregnancy, Wu brought her newborn sons with her to City Council meetings.
 As of 2024, Wu enrolls both of her sons in Boston's public school system.